Jake-Moore/Jake-Moore/README.md

   <img src="https://komarev.com/ghpvc/?username=Jake-Moore&label=Profile%20views&color=c464ed&style=flat" align="right">
 </h3>

-I'm a Java developer (favorite language) with some experience in Sys.
+I'm a Software developer with some experience in Sys.
 Admin and Linux systems.
 I enjoy developing scalable minecraft servers and learning how to use new technologies.

 ### 📚 My Techstack